 DBS&A developed two projections of future water demand for the County for 2020 through 2060.
-The projections are based on (1) the population projections developed as a part of the State of New Mexico's regional water plan update project (Poster Enterprises, 2014), (2) the total water system per capita demand for 2016, and (3) a separate water demand forecast that was provided by LANL (Begay, 2017).
-The demand projections are shown on Table 5-9 and Figures 5-7 and 5-8.
-Total projected demand ranges between 3,814 and 5,062 ac-ft/yr (the low-water-use projection in 2020 and high-water-use projection in 2060, respectively), with the low projection showing an increase in demand between 2020 and 2030 and decreasing demand between 2030 and 2060, and the high projection showing increasing demands throughout the 40-year time frame.
+The projections are based on (1) the population projections developed as a part of the State of New Mexico's regional water plan update project (Poster Enterprises, 2014), (2) the b The DPU provides the LANL water supply, so these demands have been included on Table 5-9.

-^a After savings from the Sanitary Effluent Reclamation Facility (maximum savings of 72 million gallons per year).
+&lt;sup>a After savings from the Sanitary Effluent Reclamation Facility (maximum savings of 72 million gallons per year).